FAIRUZ RAHIM – When there is hope, many doors open

 “I wasn’t ready for work.
 I was still wondering what was happening to me and to rediscover all that was happening to me.
 I’ve worked all my life and to be unemployed during those periods of time was something that I cannot swallow.
 I felt so handicapped not being able to do what I used to do.
 It was extremely suffocating.
 And thanks to my experience, I can relate so much with my peers who went through employment issues.”

 Rishah elaborated, “Coming out to man the pushcart was something new.
 The disability was new to me too.
 But I had to start from somewhere right?
 Being at the pushcart was a hands-on learning of what I had learned during my sessions with my counsellor – to achieving my goals of managing my fear of interactions and socialising.
 With the guidance and support from Mdm Junn even up till today, things got easier.
-Close to a year of unemployment and disability, today I am given a chance to be working alongside Mdm Junn as her assistant.
+Close to a year of unemployment and disability, today I am given a chance to be working alongside Mdm Junn.
 I wouldn’t trade anything for this opportunity.”

 NUR HAFIZAH KAMARULZAMAN – With acceptance there is recovery